 papers only in the electronic version of the book and provide links to

 the NASA ADS repository.
-This could be used to keep the length of the volume
+This could be used to keep the length of the printed

 contributions to be published.

-editorial help is available at the rate of $35.00 per hour.
-See more
+and editorial help is available at the rate of $35.00 per hour.
+If you are